SEMANTiCS-org/semantics-org.github.io/content/cfp_ws.md

 Organizers of workshops and tutorials will be granted three free tickets (only for the workshop & tutorial day) for organization purposes or keynotes.
 Participants of workshops and tutorials will be charged a marginal fee to cover the basic costs.
 Workshop and tutorials proposals must include the following information:

-* outline of the themes and goals of the event, including a title and a brief abstract (less than 200 words) intended for the SEMANTiCS 2023 website
+* outline of the **themes and goals of the event**, including a title and a brief abstract (less than 200 words) intended for the SEMANTiCS 2023 website
-* a statement addressing why the event is important, why the event is timely, how it is relevant to SEMANTiCS 2023 and the field of semantic web.
+* a statement addressing **why the event is important, why the event is timely**, how it is relevant to SEMANTiCS 2023 and the field of semantic web.
 For the tutorials, why the presenters are qualified for a high-quality introduction of the topic
-* related workshops and conferences, i.e., specifying if this is a continuation of a workshop series or is a new workshop to address an emerging issue.
+* **related workshops and conferences**, i.e., specifying if this is a continuation of a workshop series or is a new workshop to address an emerging issue.
 Please provide information about past versions of this workshop and other related workshops (including URLs and submission/acceptance counts, if available).
-* a statement addressing the quality assurance criterion that will be used by the event organizers to select the papers for the workshops and the presenters for the tutorials (e.g., peer review or review/evaluation by event organizers).
+* a statement addressing the **quality assurance criterion** that will be used by the event organizers to select the papers for the workshops and the presenters for the tutorials (e.g., peer review or review/evaluation by event organizers).
 If a peer review process is chosen as a quality assurance criterion for the workshops, the organizers will be responsible for their own reviewing process.
 Workshop organizers will be responsible also for their own publicity (e.g., website, timelines and call for papers) and proceedings production.
-* structure of the event and plans for generating and stimulating discussion; how will the interaction be organized in case of a hybrid event
+* **structure of the event** and plans for generating and stimulating discussion; how will the interaction be organized in case of a hybrid event
-* desired minimum and maximum number of event participants, expected number of participants, and (in case of previously held events) number of registered attendees and web site for previous editions of the event
+* desired minimum and maximum **number of event participants**, expected number of participants, and (in case of previously held events) number of registered attendees and web site for previous editions of the event
-* a description of the intended audience and the expected learning outcomes
+* a description of the intended **audience** and the expected learning **outcomes**
-* desired prerequisite knowledge of the audience
+* desired **prerequisite** knowledge of the audience
-* proposed duration of the event (i.e., half or full day), different sessions if applicable (final time slot will be assigned in accordance with the SEMANTiCS program)
+* proposed **duration of the event** (i.e., half or full day), different sessions if applicable (final time slot will be assigned in accordance with the SEMANTiCS program)
-* any equipment, room capacity, or other logistic constraints
+* any **equipment**, room capacity, or other logistic constraints
-* full contact information of all organizers of the event and main contact person; a brief description of each organizer's background, including relevant past experience in organizing events
+* full **contact information** of all organizers of the event and main contact person; a brief description of each **organizer's background**, including relevant past experience in organizing events

 Proposals for workshop and tutorial proposals must be submitted via Easychair:  https://easychair.org/my/conference?conf=sem23